denodo/denodocommunity-lab-environment/lab-environment-containers/res/denodo/files/custom-lang/data-catalog/README.md

 **This project maintains language files uploaded by the Denodo Community of users.**

-**Note:** For the official language packages provided by Denodo, please go to the Denodo User Manual: https://community.denodo.com/docs/html/browse/latest/en/platform/administration/language_of_the_web_tools/language_of_the_web_tools#changing-the-language-of-the-applications
+**Note:** For the official language packages provided by Denodo, please go to the **Denodo Platform Administration Guide**: https://community.denodo.com/docs/html/browse/latest/en/platform/administration/language_of_the_web_tools/language_of_the_web_tools#changing-the-language-of-the-applications

 # Install a Language File for Data Marketplace